What is a Journey?

 - Upload org logo — Click the upload button on the organization avatar

-Each pursuit has an Owner (who created or is responsible for it) and can have one or more Assignees (team members actively working on it).
-Use the Owner and Assignee filters in Journey Hub to see:- Only pursuits assigned to you
+Each journey has an Owner (who created or is responsible for it) and can have one or more Assignees (team members actively working on it).
+Use the Owner and Assignee filters in Journey Hub to see:- Only journeys assigned to you

 - The full team’s pipeline across all members